Lashakacheishvili/RoulleteApi/readme.md

 ## Prerequisites

--.Net core 3.1 and MSSQL SERVER should be installed.
+- .Net core 3.1 and MSSQL SERVER should be installed.
--You may need to change connection string, just target the server where you have permission to create database
+- You may need to change connection string, just target the server where you have permission to create database

 ---